 If they don’t stop on their own, be sure to stop them and get your questions answered.
 THAT is part of their visit too.

-So, like I said — your provider may do/order different things, but these 6 things will happen at most appointments.
+So, like I said — your provider may do/order different things, but these 6 things will happen at most appointments for pregnant women.
 They are really important reasons to take the time to be seen.

 - About the Author